yukawakami/cs50_breakout/README.md

 Lines 125 - 129: to extend/shrink the paddle<br>
 Line 133: changed brick:hit() to take the argument self.keyFlag, to check whether the key brick was hit or not<br>
 Lines 135 - 146: power logic, for when a brick is hit<br>
 Lines 231 - 266: check if the powerup collides with the paddle.
-If it does and the powerSort is 1(balls), generate two more balls, is the powerSort is 2(key), set the keyFlag to true<br>
+If it does and the powerSort is 1(balls), generate two more balls, if the powerSort is 2(key), set the keyFlag to true<br>
 Lines 269 - 275: code for checking which balls have gone below bounds<br>
 Line 281: if all three balls go below the boundary, decrease health and paddle size<br>
 Lines 324 - 327: code for rendering the powerup falling to the bottom<br>